lite-david/branch-predictor/README.md

 You will be implementing the Tournament Predictor popularized by the Alpha 21264.
 The difference between the Alpha 21264's predictor and the one you will be implementing is that all of the underlying counters in yours will be 2-bit predictors.
 You should NOT use a 3-bit counter as used in one of the structure of the Alpha 21264's predictor.
 See the Alpha 21264 paper for more information on the general structure of this predictor.
 The 'ghistoryBits' will be used to size the global and choice predictors while the 'lhistoryBits' and 'pcIndexBits' will be used to size the local predictor.

+#### TAGE

+The TAGE predictor proposed by A.Seznec and Pierre Michaud builds upon the PPM predictor.
+Originally PPM was used for text compression and then applied in branch prediction.
+Today TAGE is considered to be one of the best branch predictors and there are modifications proposed for it.
+For this project, we use the original TAGE predictor with a slight modification of using linear histories as compared to geometric histories.
+The original paper can be found [here](https://www.irisa.fr/caps/people/seznec/JILP-COTTAGE.pdf).

-#### Custom
+#### Perceptron

-Now that you have implemented 3 other predictors with rigid requirements, you now have the opportunity to be creative and design your own predictor.
-The only requirement is that the total size of your custom predictor must not exceed (64K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).
+The Perceptron predictor proposed by Daniel A. Jimenez and Calvin Lin uses a table of perceptrons indexed by Program Counter to give accurate predictions.
+This predictor works well for linearly separable branches.
+The original paper can be found [here](https://www.cs.utexas.edu/~lin/papers/hpca01.pdf)

 #### Things to note

-All history should be initialized to NOTTAKEN.
-History registers should be updated by shifting in new history to the least significant bit position.
+All history are initialized to NOTTAKEN.
+History registers are updated by shifting in new history to the least significant bit position.
 ```
 Ex.
 4 bits of history, outcome of next branch is NT
   T NT T NT   <<  NT